 With the changing work environment today, the expectations of the talent have to be met, especially with the paradigm shift: the organization’s engine of innovation and delivery moving from the office to remote locations.
 As the work environment changes and evolves, organizations will have to do the same in order just to stay competitive.
 We are still in a transition phase, and in due course will find out how best the new world of work will be: do we all go back to the office, or do we get to work from home.
 My guess is that it will be somewhere in the middle and organizations that are not innovative and mature and do not plan on being so, might favor the remote work model, and we will find that the organization with an innovative bent of mind: will prefer that their workforces return to the office.

 As organizations adapt and learn to maneuver in the new world of work, contingent workers offer a distinct advantage: allowing for scale, rapid deployment, and a workforce ready to deliver quickly upon joining.

-To maximize the value of the contingent workforce, a Business Organization’s leadership should very closely with the MSP to plan and implement its Contingent Workforce Strategy.
-The Contingent Workforce Model is the future of work and unless firms learn to use it as a competitive advantage, they will be at the risk of being left behind.
+To maximize the value of the contingent workforce, leadership should to plan and implement its Contingent Workforce Strategy working closely with their MSP.
+The contingent workforce model is the future of work and unless firms learn to use it as a competitive advantage, they will be at the risk of being left behind.